-At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities, which are not held indirectly through investment funds or through derivatives, in equities or in equity-equivalent securities.
+At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+From November 20, 2023, at least 51 % of the fund assets are invested in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or derivatives - in bonds and/or money market instruments; the fund portfolio is thereby aligned with an investment horizon through December 2026 during the first phase.
+From July 2026 to December 2026, the investment fund may also invest mainly in sight deposits and deposits at notice with terms not exceeding 12 months.
+From January 2027, the investment fund investment funds or derivatives - in bonds and/or money market instruments.

-The investment in individual securities excludes all investments in companies in the arms industry or in companies which violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
-Furthermore, companies are excluded that manufacture significant components relating to the field of "controversial" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
+The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
+Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
-Please see the prospectus (Part II, item 13.1) for more information on the negative criteria.
+More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria" of the prospectus.